Scientific Advisory Board

 Dr. Wendy Chung, MD, PhD

-is a clinical and molecular geneticist and the Kennedy Family Professor of Pediatrics and Medicine at Columbia University.
+is the Chief, Department of Pediatrics at Boston Children's Hospital.
 She received her B.A. in biochemistry and economics from Cornell University, her M.D. from Cornell University Medical College, and her Ph.D. from The Rockefeller University in genetics.
 Dr. Chung described the first SNAP25 mutation in 2013.
 Dr. Chung directs NIH funded research programs in human genetics of autism, neurodevelopmental disorders, birth defects including congenital diaphragmatic hernia and congenital heart disease, obesity, breast cancer, and pulmonary hypertension.
 She leads the Precision Medicine Resource in the Irving Institute at Columbia University.

 She has authored over 300 peer reviewed papers and 50 reviews and chapters in medical texts.
 She was the recipient of the American Academy of Pediatrics Young Investigator Award, the Medical Achievement Award from Bonei Olam, and a career development award from Doris Duke.